cmeraki/vit.triton/posts/PART2.md

 4. Addition
 5. Concatenation

 You can then wrap these kernels in the PyTorch module and load weights from HF to compare your implementation with other PyTorch/TF native implementations.
 If this sounds interesting, this is exactly what we did too.
-We implemented most of the operations used in Vision Transformer (including patching and addition operations) in Triton and used HF weights to run a forward pass.
+We implemented most of the operations used in Vision Transformer (ViT) including patching and addition operations in Triton and loaded weights from a checkpoint to run a forward pass.
 You can look at the code [here](https://github.com/cmeraki/vit.triton) and maybe implement your favorite model too using custom kernels!